 - United States - U.S. Food and Drug Administration

-The World Health Organization (WHO) is an Official Observer.
-The Asia Pacific Economic Cooperation (APEC) Life Sciences Innovation Forum's (LSIF) Regulatory Harmonization Steering Committee, the Asian Harmonization Working Party (AHWP), and the Pan American Health Organization (PAHO) are Regional Harmonization Initiatives with IMDRF.
+The World Health Organization (WHO), Argentina, and Switzerland are Official Observers.
+The Asia Pacific Economic Cooperation (APEC) Life Sciences Innovation Forum's (LSIF) Regulatory Harmonization Steering Committee, the Global Harmonization Working Party (GHWP), the Pan American Health Organization (PAHO), and the African Medical Devices Forum (AMDF) are Regional Harmonization Initiatives with IMDRF.
+IMDRF Affiliate Members include medical device regulatory authorities from Chile, Chinese Taipei, Cuba, Egypt, Israel, Montenegro, and South Africa.

 As the U.S. member, the FDA actively participates in the IMDRF management committee as well as on IMDRF working groups including: